Frank Street Jr.

 Frank Street Jr. (born 1943) is an American chess player who won the U.S. Amateur Championship in 1965.
-He was a member of the Takoma Park Chess Club, a club featuring notable members such as Larry Kaufman and Larry Guilden.
-In the 1960s, Street Jr was seen as a pioneer for black chess players in the Washington DC area, along with National Masters Walter Harris and Ken Clayton.
+He was a member of the Takoma Park Chess Club, a club featuring notable members such as Larry Kaufman and Larry Gilden.
+In the 1960s, Street Jr was seen as a pioneer for black chess players in the Washington DC area, along with National Masters Walter Harris and Kenneth Clayton.

-Street became a USCF Master in 1965.
-He initially received recognition by winning the U.S. Amateur Championship in 1965, and for many years thereafter held the highest rating among African-American players.
+Street initially received recognition by winning the U.S. Amateur Championship in 1965, which earned him the title of a USCF chess master. the second African-American player in history to achieve the title.
+For many years thereafter held the highest rating among African-American players.
 He also defeated Ken Clayton and won the club championship at the Washington Chess Divan, a premier chess club.
 Street was the second African American chess player to earn the National Master title after Harris.
-His picture was on the cover of the July 1965 issue of Chess Life magazine.
+His picture was on the cover of the June 1965 issue of Chess Life magazine.

-He studied mathematics at University of California, Los Angeles and engineering at University of Maryland, College Park.
+Frank Street Jr. studied mathematics at University of California, Los Angeles and engineering at University of Maryland, College Park.
 He had a career in the space and satellite industry at NASA from 1974 to 2008.